Cheapest car insurance carriers in Miami

 TLDR

-• Erie Insurance and American Family are consistently among the cheapest carriers in this market
+• GEICO and Auto-Owners are consistently among the cheapest carriers in this market

 • Rate spreads are wide — cheapest carrier can be 40–60% below the most expensive for the same profile